 Snack on celery throughout the day to feel satisfied between meals without adding too many calories.
-Celery sticks paired with hummus are a crunchy and satisfying snack that travels well, and you can experiment with different types of hummus -- like roasted garlic, curry-flavored or red pepper varieties -- to avoid boredom.
+Celery sticks paired with hummus are a crunchy and satisfying snack that travels well, and you can experiment with different types of hummus — like roasted garlic, curry-flavored or red pepper varieties — to avoid boredom.
 Make grown-up "ants on a log" by serving celery sticks with a tablespoon of all-natural almond butter, sugar-free dried cranberries and a sprinkling of cinnamon.

 Or eat celery sticks in place of tortilla chips as a healthy alternative to chips and salsa or chips and guacamole.
-Swapping out 2 ounces of tortilla chips for 2 large stalks of celery, cut into sticks, saves you over 240 calories.
-Make that switch three times a week for a year, and you'll save enough calories to lose almost 11 pounds of fat -- and that doesn't count any weight lost from other diet changes.
+Swapping out 2 ounces of tortilla chips for two large stalks of celery, cut into sticks, saves you over 240 calories.
+Make that switch three times a week for a year, and you'll save enough calories to lose almost 11 pounds of fat — and that doesn't count any weight lost from other diet changes.

 Meal Ideas and Tips

 Use celery to add bulk to your meals without adding tons of calories.
-Finely chopped celery and carrots can work well as a meat "extender" for burgers and meatballs -- simply mix the celery into the meat before shaping it into patties or balls.
+Finely chopped celery and carrots can work well as a meat "extender" for burgers and meatballs — simply mix the celery into the meat before shaping it into patties or balls.

 This technique can also add flavor to your meat.
 Simply sauté the chopped celery until it starts to brown, blot away excess water; then add it to the meat for mixing.